Neu-Bob/selfHosted/steve.md

 ### Networkwide Ad and Malware Blocking
 - pi-hole

 Pi-hole is a caching DNS server that, when servicing DNS lookups requested by other devices, will ignore lookups for domains that are known to offer ads and malware.
-This help to present a largely ad-free experience for all devices on your network.
+This establishes a largely ad-free experience for all devices on your network.
 Note that this does not eliminate pre-roll ads from YouTube.
 There is no known way to avoid them without paying for YouTube Premium or downloading videos with youtube-dl.

 ### Monitoring and Availability
 - Uptime Kuma